 Bed sore injuries and deaths infuriate jurors to the point now where these cases rarely reach a jury because they almost always settle before trial.
 Our nursing home lawyers work to bring understaffed and uncaring nursing home facilities to justice.

 Bed sores are created because of a body’s weight on the skin, soft tissue, muscle and bone on a surface.
-Active people don’t typically have problems with pressure sores, because constant pressure is required to make a sore.
+Active people don’t typically have problems with pressure sores because constant pressure is required to initiate a sore.
 In someone who is less mobile, however, the capillaries cannot refill adequately, and the lack of blood flow harms the skin.

 There are four stages of decubitus ulcers.
 Each stage corresponds to a particular depth of sore.
 Not all ulcers follow a clear progression from stage I to stage IV, however.
 Most nursing home decubitus ulcer lawsuits are the result of a failure to identify developing bedsores.

 - Stage I: Intact skin with signs of impending ulceration.
 The skin may appear white, indicating less oxygenation to the skin.